 I am sure you must have read or heard about the Diary of Anne Frank.
 Anne Frank was a young Jewish girl who wrote a diary of events when she and her family members were in hiding while escaping the Nazi atrocities.

 In the city center of Amsterdam is the Anne Frank house, where she wrote the diary.
-The house is turned into a museum which speaks volume about her life and of others during those struggling times.
+The house is turned into a museum that speaks volumes about her life and of others during those struggling times.

 Visiting the house of Anne Frank is one of the bucket list items that you SHOULD do.
 Ensure you book tickets ahead of time and allow 1-2 hours inside the house.
 Photography inside the house is not allowed.